m-ulmestrand/perfect-cmaps/README.md

 Here's a compilation of some colormaps generated with this library, compared with some standard colormaps available in `matplotlib`.:
 ![Comparison](assets/cmap_comparison.png)

 The top two colormaps, `viridis` and `cividis` have a lower perceptual range, and thus look less clear -- almost like there's a filter on them.
-The colormaps generated with this library are crisper and offer a maximal perceptual range.
+The colormaps generated with `perfect-cmaps` are crisper and offer a maximal perceptual range.
 Additionally, the perceptual limitation for the standard colormaps is especially visible when for example a background in grayscale is very white, in which case the standard colormaps are in this case yellow and clearly do not cover the entire lightness spectrum.

 ![Comparison2](assets/cmap_comparison2.png)